Crayon (song): Critical reception

 David Jeffries of Allmusic deemed the track "kinetic", feeling that it comes off "as a top production that somehow escaped the house of Mad Decent while Diplo was sleeping."
-Jon Caramanica of The New York Times wrote that "Crayon" is "pneumatic-intensity thumper with a Southern rap backbone" and added the song set "an almost impossibly high bar."
+Jon Caramanica of The New York Times wrote that "Crayon" is a "pneumatic-intensity thumper with a Southern rap backbone" and added the song set "an almost impossibly high bar."
 Nick Catucci of Rolling Stone gave the single three out of five stars.